PromoterTools/iPromArchaea/README.md

-# 🧬 iProm-Archaea: CNN-based Archaeal Promoter Detection Tool
+# 🧬 Characterization of Archaeal Promoters Using explainable and web-based CNN model

 <span style="color:gray;">A deep learning webserver for identifying archaeal promoter sequences with high accuracy.</span>